kescobo/Airtable.jl/docs/src/index.md

 No types or methods are exported, mostly because I didn't want to think too hard about naming them.

-This documentation should be used in close conjuntion with the airtable API documentation, which is generated automatically for you using your actual tables (see below).
+This documentation should be used in close conjunction with the Airtable API documentation, which is generated automatically for you using your actual tables (see below).